adr1enbe4udou1n/blog/content/posts/16-build-your-kubernetes-cluster-part-7/index.md

 Build your self-hosted Kubernetes cluster and be free from any SaaS solutions by following this opinionated guide 🎉
 {{< /lead >}}

-1. FluxCD
+1. Add runner-01
-2. Kubeseal
+2. Gitea
+3. Docker registry
+4. Concourse
-3. Testing with previous app
+5. Testing with app push

 ## 6th check ✅

-You now have a GitOps ready cluster for any apps deployment, let's go further with load testing and tracing on [next part]({{< ref "/posts/17-build-your-kubernetes-cluster-part-8" >}}).
+We have everything we need for app building, it's now time to deploy them automatically (Continuous Delivery) with GitOps way on [next part]({{< ref "/posts/17-build-your-kubernetes-cluster-part-8" >}}).